Mounted Grenadiers of the Imperial Guard: Commanders

 The Grenadiers à Cheval regiment was commanded by a general of division, who had the title of colonel commandant (colonel commander), assisted by a brigadier general, who had the title of colonel-major (colonel major), also called major en premier (first major), himself assisted by a general or colonel, with the title of major en second (second major).
 Pigeard offers a complete table of the regiment's commanders:

-On July 18, 1800, as Bessières was called to take overall command of the entire Consular Guard Cavalry, the seasoned colonel Ordener took command of the horse grenadier regiment, a command which the latter would keep until May 20, 1806, when he retired from active service.
+On July 18, 1800, as Bessières was called to take overall command of the entire Consular Guard Cavalry, the seasoned Colonel Ordener took command of the horse grenadier regiment, a command which the latter would keep until May 20, 1806, when he retired from active service.
 In 1806, with the creation of a second heavy cavalry regiment in the Guard, the 'Dragoons of the Empress', a heavy cavalry brigade was formed and put under the command of a general of division.
-The command would be given to a senior cavalryman, general Walther, a veteran of the French Revolutionary Wars, who would command the unit until his death, on November 24, 1813.
-His successor would be 45-year-old Claude Etienne Guyot, who would command the brigade until the fall of the Empire in July 1815.
+The command would be given to a senior cavalryman, General Frédéric Henri Walther, a veteran of the French Revolutionary Wars, who would command the unit until his death, on November 24, 1813.
+His successor would be 45-year-old Claude-Étienne Guyot, who would command the brigade until the fall of the Empire in July 1815.
 During this period, the most remarkable commander of the regiment would be the battle-hardened Louis Lepic, commanding as colonel-major.